 If mola-mola is the reason for are planning to scuba dive in Crystal Bay, you will need to come from July to September.
 During this time, mola-mola will be seen at 30 meters deep and the visibility is clear.

-If you are a beginner, you can try scuba diving for a chance to spot colourful reefs and other interesting marine animals.
+If you are a beginner, you can try scuba diving for a chance to spot colorful reefs and other interesting marine animals.

 The Napoleon Reef could be a model aquarium.
 The length of the diving point is almost half of a football stadium.
 It is mostly used as a prime breeding ground for various fish species.
 The impressive various coral reefs are living proof that Bali is one of the best diving spots in the world.

 You can see soft and hard corals, barrel sponges, and more.

 Another great diving spot in Bali that is filled with impressive marine life, rock formation, and soft coral is Gili Tepekong.
 This dive spot is located in Candidasa and is not a spot for beginners.
 The strong currents make it a great spot only for advanced divers and it can also force you to stay close to the walls.

 You have a chance to see a huge coral reef formation that resembles Roman Amphitheatre and completes with various fish species including turtles, Napoleon wrasse, and even mola-mola.

 Also known as Tulamben Wall, the Drop Off was formed by a lava river due to Mount Agung Eruption in 1963.
 Located around 3 to 80 meters deep, the Drop Off is great for underwater photography.

 The visibility at this dive site is good which allows you to take a good picture as well.
 Plus, the Drop Off is also easily accessible from shore and also for all divers from various levels.
 You might not see anything as dramatic as the lava river but the diversity of marine life at this site is amazing.

 Generally, diving in Bali is good all year round.
 It does be a little cooler, too around 17°C – 27°C between the month’s May to October.